 Workforce Health is your partner in promoting workplace health and safety, with a full range of occupational medicine services available to your organization.
 With Workforce Health, you choose the scope and types of services needed.
 Our comprehensive occupational rehabilitation program is an important link between the initial acute work injury management and return to work.

 Workforce Health Occupational Medicine Clinics in Menomonee Falls, New Berlin, Oak Creek and Wauwatosa are open Monday through Friday from 8 a.m. to 5 p.m.
-The West Bend location is open Monday (8 a.m. – 3 p.m.), and Tuesdays and Thursdays (8 a.m. – 4:30 p.m.).
+The West Bend location is open Monday, Tuesday and Thursday (8 a.m. – 5 p.m.) and Friday (8 a.m. – noon).

 Get location information, directions and a map of our locations.